intel/iotivity-node/spec/iot-js-spec.md

   USVString url;  // host:port
   OicDeviceInfo info;
   OicDeviceRole role;
-  OicConnectionMode connectionMode;  // mapping to “Quality of Service” in IoTivity };
+};

 enum OicDeviceRole { "client", "server", "intermediary" };
-enum OicConnectionMode { "acked", "non-acked", “default” };  // default is either of the former

 // the following info is exposed on /oic/p (platform) and /oic/d (device) dictionary OicDeviceInfo {